KittyGiraudel/sass-guidelines/index.md

 If you are not tied to a specific grid system, you will be pleased to know there are two top-notch Sass powered grid engines out there: [Susy](http://susy.oddbird.net/) and [Singularity](http://singularity.gs/).
 Both do much more than you will ever need so you can pick the one you prefer between these two and be sure all your edge cases&mdash;even the most nifty ones&mdash;will be covered.
 If you ask me, Susy has a slightly better community, but that's my opinion.

-Or you can head over to something a bit more casual, like [CSSWizardry Grids](https://github.com/csswizardry/csswizardry-grids).
+Or you can head over to something a bit more casual, like [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids).
 All in all, the choice will not have much of an impact on your coding style, so this is pretty much up to you at this point.